sebadamo200/BatDetector/README.md

 Mount the camera securely.
 Even small movements reduce accuracy.
 Keep the view fixed for all images and maintain a single, consistent background.

 **2. Keep Lighting Steady**
 Avoid bright sunlight or flickering lights from windows.
 Sudden changes confuse background subtraction.
 If lighting varies a lot, use `--num_splits` to split images by time (e.g. 24 = split into 24 time-based groups).
-Avoid low light when possible—while the model can handle darkness, good lighting improves results.
+Avoid low light when possible, while the model can handle darkness, good lighting improves results.

 **3. Good Camera Angle**
 If possible tilt the camera slightly upward.
 Make sure bats are fully visible in the frame and if possible too, avoid cropping bats at the edges.
 This helps the model detect them better.